 Parents are our student's most positive influence.
 Parent's support, guidance, encouragement and cooperation are essential.
 Parents are encouraged to visit school from time to time, conference with their child's teacher(s), discuss the positives of their student's school life.
 The need to work together is imperative.
 Parent-Teacher Organizations are vital parts of enhancing this unity.

 Students should not arrive before 7:45, nor should they be habitually tardy.
-The school doors will not open until 7:45 AM.
+The school doors will not open until 7:50 AM.
+Supervision of students begins at 7:45.